Sam Pruitt Obituary - Greenbrier, AR | Log Cabin Democrat

-Sam is survived by his children, Claretta (Brett) Walker, Walt (Lisa Evans) Pruitt, Kelly (Randy) Davis, Wes Pruitt, eleven grandchildren, Jimmy Sam (Sarah) Anthony, Logan Gwathney, Katie Beth Pruitt, Emily Jean Pruitt, Dalton Clements, Samantha (Tyrel) Sloan, Canton Davis, Hannah Davis, Addie Davis, Bay Wesley Pruitt, Meredith (Jacob) Hickman, sister, Nan Hankins of Wooster, AR, brother, Charles (Glenda) Pruitt of Moore, OK, and a host of family and friends that were family.
+Sam is survived by his children, Claretta (Brett) Walker, Walt (Lisa Evans) Pruitt, Kelly (Randy) Davis, Wes Pruitt, eleven grandchildren, Jimmy Sam (Sarah) Anthony, Logan Gwathney, Katie Beth Pruitt, Emily Jean Pruitt, Dalton Clements, Samantha (Tyrel) Sloan, Canton Davis, Hannah Davis, Addie Davis, Bay Wesley Pruitt, Meredith (Jacob) Hickman, three great-grandchildren, Tell Sloan, Ellie Sloan, Eiland Anthony; sister, Nan Hankins of Wooster, AR, brother, Charles (Glenda) Pruitt of Moore, OK, and a host of family and friends that were family.

 Visitation will be Friday, May 29, 2020 from 6:00-8:00PM at Roller McNutt Funeral Home in Greenbrier.